0xAX/linux-insides/mm/linux-mm-2.md

 * start of the memory region;
 * size of the memory region;

-I/O memory mapping API provides function for the checking, requesting and release of a memory region as this does I/O ports API.
+I/O memory mapping API provides functions for checking, requesting and release of a memory region as I/O ports API.
 There are three functions for it:

 * `request_mem_region`
 * `release_mem_region`